 This is my research site, for my commercial work click here: http://www.industryart.com/artists/paulsadot/

-I am currently in the final stage of a practice research, doctorate at the University of Chichester Dance department.
+I am currently in the submission stage of my practice research doctorate at the University of Chichester: Arts and Humanities Department.
 My research interests include: the unsteady state condition, cultural theory, gentrification, choreopolitics, choreopolitical-dramaturgy, (im)mobility, turbulence, kinesthetic empathy, spatiality, displacement, gentrification, Thirdspace and hip hop dance artists in the space of UK contemporary dance/theatre.

 My approach to performance is interdisciplinary and over the years I have worked with theatre companies including: Volcano, Peta Lily, Red Shift and The Laboratory Theatre of Manipur.
 Dance companies including: Ultima Vez, Kokuma and ACE.
 And in film with Shane Meadows, Jonathan Mostow, BBC, Channel 4, ITV and others.
 I have created many pieces for theatre and often work as an acting coach and advisor for films, most recently on Elaine Constantine's BAFTA nominated Northern Soul - for which I was also the choreographer - and on The Receptionist by Jenny Lu.